Connecting your electrified railway network systems

 Railway cable applications

 Railway infrastructures rely heavily on the efficient use of power cables to support signalling and power transmission.
-Railway cabling enables the fulfilment of operational functions and ensures passenger safety.
-This area includes everything from controls, switches and traffic management systems, to connectivity, signal boxes and equipment located on railway tracks themselves.
-Interaction is required between these applications and the rolling stock to ensure a smoothly operated system.
+Cabling enables not only fulfils operational functions from controls, switches and traffic management systems, to connectivity, signal boxes and equipment located on railway tracks themselves, it also ensures passenger safety.

 Signalling failures are the most common cause of disruption to operational reliability, with several thousand delays of more than 100 minutes caused every year.
 This has a significant impact on the scheduling of railway traffic which often results in journey delays, costing time and money to fix.
-Considering the increased reliance on electrified systems which is set to continue, correct cable selection is critical.
-Ensuring products have been independently verified to meet the performance requirements of the relevant standards helps to safeguard the rail networks for years to come.
+Considering the increased reliance on electrified systems, which is set to continue, correct cable selection is critical.

-An extensive number of sub-areas are grouped under the station and infrastructure umbrella, including ticketing, departure boards, barriers, train and track integration and station lighting.
-With safety being a major priority in the railway sector as a whole, as a large proportion of the cables used in these applications are located within the train stations themselves enhanced fire performance characteristics are vital to protecting both public safety and asset protection.
+Ticketing, departure boards, barriers, train and track integration and station lighting all fall under this umbrella.
+With safety being a major priority in the railway sector, a large proportion of cabling is used to power these applications.
+Enhanced fire performance characteristics, therefore, are vital to protecting both the public and offer asset protection.

-Electrical faults are one of the most common causes of railway station and infrastructural cabling failures, which can overheat, short circuit and ultimately lead to a fire.
+Electrical faults are another common cause of railway station and infrastructure cabling failures, as cables can overheat, short circuit and ultimately lead to a fire.
 Third party testing and approvals provide an important safety assessment.
-Fire testing is conducted to assess both circuit integrity and reaction to fire where cables are placed within extreme circumstances, assessed to determine cable performance and characteristics when exposed to flames.
+Fire testing is conducted to assess both circuit integrity and reaction to fire.

 In order to safeguard electrical railway cables, there are many different tests in place to assess quality and performance characteristics based on the needs and requirements of the end application.
 The criteria for which depend on whether the cabling will be located inside a building, within track side equipment or otherwise.